 5. More evidence for policy and decision makers about: where nursing can have the greatest impact, what is stopping nurses from reaching their full potential, and how to address these obstacles.

 “Sigma is proud to stand in support of and contribute to the Nursing Now goals,” said Sigma President Beth Baldwin Tigges, PhD, RN, PNP, BC.
 “The campaign’s goals align closely with Sigma’s efforts to advance world health and celebrate nursing excellence, particularly our work in convening the Global Advisory Panel on the Future of Nursing & Midwifery (GAPFON®), which hosted meetings in each of eight global regions.
 We look forward to lending our support and contributing our efforts to achieving the Nursing Now goals.”

 In addition to convening the Global Advisory Panel on the Future of Nursing & Midwifery (GAPFON®), Sigma hosts an annual International Nursing Research Congress, publishes 14 books on nursing each year, and offers hundreds of credit hours of continuing nursing education.
 Sigma also oversees four different international nurse leadership academies and hosts the free, open-access Virginia Henderson Global Nursing e-Repository, where nurse researchers can access and publish leading-edge research across all nursing disciplines.

-To read the Nursing Now global launch news release, please visit Sigma’s member magazine Reflections on Nursing Leadership, or visit the Nursing Now website.
+To read the Nursing Now global launch news release, please visit Nursing Centered, or visit the Nursing Now website.